dalmo1991/superflexPy/doc/build_element.rst

    :lines: 62, 73-77, 79-88
    :linenos:

-The method takes, as input, the parameter :code:`solve`: if :code:`False`, the state array of the reservoir will not be recalculated and the outputs will be computed based on the current state (e.g., computed in a previous run of the reservoir).
+The method receives, as input, the argument :code:`solve`: if :code:`False`, the state array of the reservoir will not be recalculated and the outputs will be computed based on the current state (e.g., computed in a previous run of the reservoir).
 This option is needed for post-run inspection, when we want to check